tbranyen/backbone.layoutmanager/readme.md

 * Class method `cache` now allows you to override contents.
 * Class method `setupViews` now allows you to manage many Views by passing an array of Views.
+* The `removeView` function now simply calls `remove`.
+The only difference here is that the original Backbone.View#remove method is now called too.

 [Full Release
 Log](https://github.com/tbranyen/backbone.layoutmanager/blob/master/changelog.md)